SES Volunteers Benevolent Fund

 - Contact a committee member of the SES Volunteers Association of WA to discuss the situation;

 - Provide a written application to SES Volunteers Association of WA.
-One of the applicants may be the beneficiary however the other applicant should be a SES volunteer such as a Local Manager, senior ranking volunteer, Peer Supporter or DFES staff person.
+One of the applicants may be the beneficiary, senior Volunteers member of the Unit/Group and the other applicant should be the Local Manager.
 The recommendation and authentication for accessing the fund should come from SES volunteer peers or DFES staff.

 Applicants’/beneficiaries’ names will be held in confidence.
 However funds expended will be accountable through the SES Volunteers Association of WA normal governance and reporting processes, such as committee meetings and AGMs etc.